cleavr/cleaverdocs/content/guides/meteor.md

 ### Deployment Hook Settings

 We'll need to add a couple of deployment hooks.
 When Meteor builds the app per the build command above, it packages the build in a .tar bundle.
-We'll need to unpackage the file, move the contents out to the public directory, and install required packages as well as declare required environment variables.
+We'll need to package the file, move the contents out to the public directory, and install required packages as well as declare required environment variables.

 **Create the following custom deployment hooks**